All Episodes

 These are the guys who ran.

-I it got a look at them.
+It got a look at them.

 It's been a very weird season, by the way.

-It's not about strange wacky encounters in diners or outside sawmills.
+It's not about strange, wacky encounters in diners or outside sawmills.

-It's mainly been the fact that we've had a hundred and twelve debates uh in the last three months on TV, and Newt, who had no money, had no ground staff, basically held his own in the debate, and he was the guy left standing uh when Rick Perry floundered and uh on the uh departments he wanted to abolish, and Herman Cain floundered on the foreign policy stuff.
+And he was the guy left standing when Rick Perry floundered on the departments he wanted to abolish and Herman Kaine floundered on the foreign policy stuff.

-Uh Newt was the guy still standing in the debates because we haven't had a normal retail primary season in Iowa and New Hampshire.
+Newt was the guy still standing in the debates because we haven't had a normal retail primary season in Iowa and New Hampshire.

 But these are the candidates who ran.

-The Messiah shouldn't sit it out.
+The messiah shouldn't sit it out.

 I would have loved it if Paul Ryan had decided to get in into the game, but he didn't.